 Join local author Bill Delaney, co-owner of TheJaxsonMag.com and Edible Northeast Florida Magazine, for the launch of his new book Secret Jacksonville: A Guide to the Weird, Wonderful, and Obscure.
 The launch party will be at Alewife Craft Beer Bottle Shop in Five Points from 6-8 p.m.
 Saturday, Sept.
 25.

 The event will feature readings from the book, which covers many of the unusual and underknown spots and stories from around Jacksonville and the First Coast, followed by a meet and greet.
 Tickets are free, but capacity is limited.
-Tickets include a complimentary craft beer, wine, cider or nonalcoholic drink.
+The bar will be open throughout the event serving a wide variety of craft beers, wines, ciders and nonalcoholic drinks.
 Reserve via Eventbrite here.